-Ideas, facts, history and news are not protected by Canadian copyright law.
+Ideas, facts, history and news aren’t protected by Canadian copyright law.
 It’s the expression of ideas, facts, et cetera that’s protected by copyright.
 Anyone can summarize the ideas or facts from an article or book without obtaining copyright permission.
 However, if you photocopy or digitize the article or book, then you do need to obtain permission.

 MYTH #2: Canada’s copyright duration of life-plus-fifty is inconsistent with the international norm

-The international norm for the duration of copyright protection is life of the author plus fifty years.
+The international norm for the duration of copyright protection is life of the author plus 50 years.
 This is set out in the leading international copyright treaty, the Berne Convention.
 However, some countries, including the U.S. and European Union countries, go beyond this norm and now provide copyright protection 70 years after the death of the author.

 Canada has extended the protection of copyright in performances and sound recordings to 70 years after the release date of the sound recording.
 This new term became effective 23 June 2015.